CSC15 Assignment 1: Using Fedora Linux

 19. Change the program so that it prints your name 20 times instead of 10

-21. Quit emacs (click the "file" menu option)
+21. Quit emacs (click the "file" menu option).

 22. You can also start emacs and open a file at the same time by typing emacs (filename) &.
 The "&" is important: without it, you'll lose the ability to use the terminal window while emacs is running.

-23. Now type in the second Python program, "secondprog.py"
+24. Now type in the second Python program, "secondprog.py"

 Final Note: you are expected to remember what you learned today, for these skills are required throughout the semester.
 Practice these skills further on your own time.
+A quiz on basic linux commands will be given shortly